-The failure of private onsite wastewater treatment systems is a statewide problem that can result in water pollution and health hazards.
+The failure of private onsite wastewater treatment systems can result in water pollution and health hazards.
 The private onsite wastewater treatment system replacement or rehabilitation grant program provides partial funding for replacement or rehabilitation of POWTS serving owners of principal residences or small commercial businesses in participating counties if potential environmental harm exists, the owner of the private onsite wastewater treatment system meets certain income criteria, and other program requirements are met.
-This program, in conjunction with other grant programs administered by DSPS and DNR, is designed to reduce the problem of water pollution in order to provide cleaner lakes, rivers, streams and groundwater in this state.
+The DSPS program, in conjunction with grant programs administered by DNR, is designed to reduce the problem of water pollution in order to provide cleaner lakes, rivers, streams and groundwater in this state.

-Since the program's inception in 1978-79, it has awarded \$99.5 million to assist 40,900 owners of principal residences and small commercial establishments in replacing or repairing their private onsite wastewater treatment system.
+Since the program's inception in 1978-79, it has awarded over \$104 million to assist over 42,000 owners of principal residences and small commercial establishments in replacing or repairing their private onsite wastewater treatment system.